TomodomoCo/kaiso/README.md

 It attempts to automatically route a WordPress request to a controller named to match the template you'd like to load.
 In effect, Kaiso turns the template hierarchy into a router.

+You might be interested in the [example project](https://github.com/TomodomoCo/kaiso), demonstrating how Kaiso works in context.

 ## Setup

 Kaiso is intended for use within an "app-style" WordPress instance.
 Our [TomodomoCo/starter-wp](https://github.com/TomodomoCo/starter-wp) framework is a good starting point.
 It's assumed you're using Composer.